learn-co-students/110920-pt-oop-checkpoint/README.md

 Along with the necessary `self` parameter, the `__init__` method should take in `data` as a parameter.

-With the idea that one of the dictionaries above will be passed in `data`, assign these specific attributes within the `__init__` method:
+With the idea that one of the dictionaries above will be passed in as `data`, assign these specific attributes within the `__init__` method:

-* `name` : values from the 'name' key of the dicitonary passed in `data`
+* `name` : values from the 'name' key of the dictionary passed in `data`
-* `weight`: values from the 'weight' key of the dicitonary passed in `data`
+* `weight`: values from the 'weight' key of the dictionary passed in `data`
-* `height`values from the 'height' key of the dicitonary passed in `data`
+* `height`values from the 'height' key of the dictionary passed in `data`

 ```python